Southeast Wisconsin Photo | Lake Michigan Destinations

 • Continue up to Muskegon, home to beaches and dunes, wilderness trails, and the P.J.
 Hoffmaster State Park.

 • After heading north beyond Muskegon, you will leave the city traffic behind and enter a more scenic and leisurely stretch of US-31.
-Along this highway, there are many exits to visit communities of the White Lake Area (Whitehall and Montague) and the Silver Lake Area (Silver Lake Sand Dunes, Mears, and Hart).
+Along this highway, there are many exits to visit communities of White Lake (Whitehall and Montague) and the Silver Lake Area (Silver Lake Sand Dunes, Mears, and Hart).

 • The Silver Lake Sand Dunes area is a great place to find adventure and fun, with both Silver Lake and Lake Michigan in close proximity.